 - A total of 160 credits will be necessary for a student to be eligible to get B. Tech. degree. - A student will be eligible to get B Tech degree with Honours if he/she completes an additional 20 credits.
-These could be acquired through various Honours courses and MOOCS Courses offered by the online platforms like Swayam etc. - Any student completing any course through MOOCs will have to submit an appropriate certificate to earn the corresponding credit. - For any additional information, the student may contact the concerned HODs.
+These could be acquired through various Honours Courses offered by the respective departments. - A part or all of the above additional credits may also be acquired through MOOCs.
+Any student completing any course through MOOCs will have to submit an appropriate certificate to earn the corresponding credit. - For any additional information, the student may contact the concerned HODs.